 The disadvantages of working from home

 Reduced social contact

 Working with other people fulfils social needs.
-Every person needs the amount of social contact they need, because everyone is different this amount varies.
+Every person needs the amount of social contact they need, and because everyone is different this amount varies.
 As an introvert I still need social contact but not a lot.
 Too much social contact drains me.
 Working from home I still have contact with a variety of people including clients, suppliers and colleagues.

 Fortunately, my partner works from home as well, so we aren’t alone.
 My partner is a contemporary jeweller so we don’t work in the same business but we work in proximity.
 Being with your partner 24/7 might sound like a nightmare to some people but my partner and I get on very well and it means we can work well together.
 I make sure that I get out of the house regularly for walks and writing time, and I catch up with friends and family on a regular basis.